flipperdevices/flipperzero-firmware/simon-tutorial/README.md

     flipboard_model_update_gui(model);
 ```

+- **VSCODE**: When you save the file, it may automatically format the code.
 - **C LANGUAGE**: The `else` statement is executed only when the preceding `if (expr)` evaluates to false.
 You can follow the `else` keyword with `{}` to execute multiple instructions.
 In our case, we've placed another `if` statement after `else` to check a second condition.
 After the second closing bracket, you could add another `else` to execute code when neither of the two conditions are true.
 This `else` could be followed by either `{}` or another `if`.
 You can repeat this process for all your conditions.
 An alternative approach is to use `switch` and `case` statements, which we won't be using in this tutorial.

 - **SIMON CODE**: If the custom event is `SimonCustomEventIdNewGame`, we transition the game state to `SimonGameStateNewGame`.